brunosez/PracticalMachineLearning_Project/README.md

 ```

 But in fact I get only 7/20 at the submission.
 It seems my model is not efficient ! :-((
+I found my mistake : I kept the first seven column, that are just the line number, timestamp,
+ user name, and window tech params !
+ Now I guess, I can submit with 18/20 or more , after seeing some solutions from other students.
+ That explain my predict with all A...